helium777/dotfiles/README.md

     Note: You need sudo access to install homebrew.
 And you need follow the instructions in the 'Next steps' to add Homebrew to your PATH.

+2. Restart your shell if you modified `.zshrc`.

-2. Install all pre-requisites using script (or you can install them manually):
+3. Install all pre-requisites using script (or you can install them manually):

     ```bash
     curl -fsSL https://raw.githubusercontent.com/helium777/dotfiles/main/install.sh | bash
     ```

-3. Bootstrap dotfiles into the CLI environment:
+4. Bootstrap dotfiles into the CLI environment:

     ```bash
     bash -c "$(curl -fsS https://raw.githubusercontent.com/helium777/dotfiles/main/bootstrap.sh)"